ChrisAlderson/pop-api/README.md

 const routesOpts = {
   app: PopApi.app,                   // The express instance from PopApi.
   controllers: [{                    // A list of controllers to register.
-    Controller: MyRouteController,   // The controlelr you want to register.
+    Controller: MyRouteController,   // The controller you want to register.
     args: {}                         // The arguments to pass down to the Controller.
   }]
 }